 All of the above issues naturally have made many feel uncomfortable choosing their devices to secure their homes and personal data.
 In light of these concerns, many Android Central readers have asked us for alternative smart video camera recommendations.

-Our top pick is the EufyCam 2 because it allows for on-device storage, will enable you to view your data remotely, works with all major voice assistants, and doesn't require any additional purchases or subscriptions.
+Our top pick is the Arlo because the company allows for local storage with the right hub, will enable you to view your data remotely, works with all major voice assistants, and doesn't require any additional purchases or subscriptions.
 Ring just doesn't do local storage as a company, and while a Ring Protect subscription is cheap, free is better.
-Eufy also sells a reliable Indoor Cam and a Pan & Tilt upgrade — another feature Ring doesn't offer — and other excellent outdoor security cameras with local storage.

-Eufy also has had some security issues recently, however.
-So you may want to turn to Arlo, which has some great alternatives in the Arlo Pro 4 Spotlight or Arlo Pro 3 Floodlight for outdoor protection, plus the Arlo Video Doorbell Essential for covering your front porch.
+Arlo's great alternatives include the Arlo Pro 4 Spotlight and Arlo Pro 3 Floodlight for outdoor protection, plus the Arlo Video Doorbell Essential for covering your front porch.
 We tried not to fill this list entirely with Arlo picks, but you should check out the other best Arlo cameras to see what we missed here.

 We're fans of Nest cameras and have been happy with the company's newest cameras after it finally updated the Google Home software to be better and squashed some issues we found in our initial Google Nest Cam review.

 As a note, we've removed Wyze cameras because of significant security issues.
 While these flaws have been fixed, the company's deceptive practices over a period of three years have caused us to lose trust in its products.
 Additionally, we've stopped recommending Eufy's cameras as of December 1, 2022 because of security issues.